wenqi006/SlideGraph/README.md

 # SlideGraph+: Whole Slide Image Level Graphs to Predict HER2 Status in Breast Cancer
 A novel graph neural network (GNN) based model (termed SlideGraph+) to predict HER2 status directly from whole-slide images of routine Haematoxylin and Eosin (H&E) slides.
 This pipeline generates node-level and WSI-level predictions by using a graph representation to capture the biological geometric structure of the cellular architecture at the entire WSI level.
+A pre-processing function is used to do adaptive spatial agglomerative clustering to group spatially neighbouring regions with high degree of feature similarity and construct a WSI-level graph based on clusters.

 ## Environment
 Please refer to requirements.txt